Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Looking for more?
 Check out our lists of the best ryokans in Kyoto!

 Kyoto, Japan at Kiyomizu-dera Temple.
+Kyoto, Japan at Kiyomizu-dera Temple.

 Day 7: Kyoto

-Indulge in a tasty fresh breakfast at Nishiki Market
+Indulge in a tasty fresh breakfast at Nishiki Market.

 A fantastic way to start the 7th day of your Japan honeymoon is to visit the tantalizing Nishiki Market.
 It’s home to a ton of aromatic and savory street food as well as fresh cooking ingredients.
-Eat as much as you can, so you and your partner will have plenty of energy throughout the day.

 Tip